HellaWhite/Gartic-Bot/README.md

 ## If screenshot sampling crashes

 If you see screenshot errors during calibration (GNOME/Wayland/X11 pixbuf errors), the bot now continues by saving swatch positions and using fallback palette RGB values.
+If your local script still says `unrecognized arguments: --palette-mode`, you are running an older file—pull latest changes in this repo first.

 You can still draw because click positions are the most important part for palette selection.